LiulietLee/LLDialog/README.md

 ```
 let dialog = LLDialog()

 // Set title.
+(Not required)
 dialog.title = "Use Google's location service?"

 // Set content.
+(Not required)
 dialog.content = "Let Google help apps determine location.
 This means sending anonymous location data to Google, even when no apps are running."

-// Set the buttons
+// Set the buttons.
+// Title for positive button is required
-dialog.setYesButton(self, title: "AGREE", action: "FUNCTION_NAME")
+dialog.setPositiveButton(self, title: "AGREE", action: #selector(tappedPositiveButton))
-dialog.setNoButton(self, title: "DISAGREE", action: "FUNCTION_NAME")
+dialog.setNegativeButton(self, title: "DISAGREE", action: #selector(tappedNegativeButton))

-// Don't forget this line.
-dialog.refreshUI()

-// At last, add it to your view.
+// At last, show the dialog (in your view).
-self.view.addSubview(dialog)
+dialog.show()
 ```

-Except title, content and yes/no button, DO NOT set other attributes.
+**DO NOT** set other attributes.

 ## TO DO
 * The animation after tapping the button.